guillermodeandajauregui/mxCovid19_nw/README.md

-The COVID-19 epidemic in Mexico is the result of several simultaneous epidemic dynamics occuring simultaneously.
+The COVID-19 epidemic in Mexico is the result of several epidemic dynamics occuring simultaneously.
 Patterns of interdependence arise, that may be driven by complex underlying phenomena.

 ### In this work, a network that captures the statistical dependence between epidemic processes in each of the municipalities in Mexico